cloud104/automated-tests/executors/postman/dex/README.md

 ## Verifications:

 - Checks if the health endpoints is as expected.
-(Expected: "OK")
+(Expected: "OK" | "200")

 ## Endpoints: